Panic Bar Installation Buda Texas - (512)523-4550

 | With Door Closer | Panic bar setup combined with a hydraulic closer | $340–$420 |

-These prices are general estimates and may vary based on the door material, size, condition of the frame, existing hardware, and the function required for the opening.
-Final pricing is provided onsite after inspection so the recommendation matches the actual job rather than a guess from a generic list.
+These prices are general estimates.
+Final cost depends on the door material, condition of the frame, existing hardware, installation complexity, and the function required for the opening.
+A technician provides the final price onsite before work begins.

 Why businesses choose Panic Bar King Buda

-Businesses in Buda choose Panic Bar King because we focus on commercial door hardware with mobile service that comes directly to the property.
-We work with offices, public buildings, retail spaces, warehouses, and other commercial locations that need practical help with exit devices, closers, and related door issues.
-Instead of treating every opening the same, we evaluate the specific door and recommend a setup that fits how the building is actually used.
+Businesses in Buda choose Panic Bar King because we provide mobile commercial door hardware service directly at the property.
+We work with offices, public buildings, retail shops, warehouses, restaurants, and other commercial locations that need practical help with exit devices, closers, and related door issues.

-We offer mobile appointments with service hours from 8am-midnight, competitive pricing, and a 6-month warranty on parts and labor.
-For business owners who want dependable hardware, clear communication, and cleaner results, that combination makes a difference.
+We offer mobile appointments, service hours from 8am-midnight, competitive pricing, and a 6-month warranty on parts and labor.
+For business owners who want clear communication and dependable results, that combination matters.

 - Do I need a panic bar on every exit door?